There are two main reasons people take the Nederlands als tweede taal (NT2) Staatsexamen (state examinations):

 Staatsexamen NT2 results

-The results for both NT2 Programma I and II exams are published online on the Dients Uitvoeing Oderwijs (DUO) departmental website five weeks after the exam.
-Candidates need their exam number (examnummer) to find the results.
+The results for both NT2 Programma I and II exams are published online on the Dienst Uitvoering Onderwijs (DUO) departmental website five weeks after the exam.
+Candidates need their exam number (examennummer) to find the results.
 The results are also sent by mail the following week.

 The mark is either "satisfactory" (voldoende) or "unsatisfactory" (onvoldoende).
 Candidates receive a certificate for each exam they pass, and if all four exams are passed at the same time, candidates receive a diploma.

 It is possible to re-sit any exam that was failed (or all of them).
 Once all four exams have been passed, candidates can exchange their four certificates for the Diploma NT2 at the DUO.
 For more information, check the College voor Examens website (in Dutch).

 Here are some useful tips to keep in mind whether you are taking the Programma I or Programma II exams (apart from studying hard).

 - The first, and most important tip, is that there is generally never enough time.
 Unless you are extremely proficient in Dutch, the 15-minute warning comes all too fast.
 That means not wasting too much time looking up words in the dictionary.
 Try to read or write as much as you can without needing to use a dictionary.